Does CDCP Cover Orthodontics and Invisalign?

 FAQ

-Does CDCP cover Orthodontic Services?
+Does CDCP cover Orthodontics?

 Some orthodontic services will be added to the CDCP starting in 2025.
 Orthodontic services will only be covered in cases of medical need based on stringent criteria and will include a maximum spending limit.